Wrestle Kingdom 10: Storylines

-Both of NJPW's junior heavyweight titles were also be defended at Wrestle Kingdom 10.
+Both of NJPW's junior heavyweight titles were also defended at Wrestle Kingdom 10.
 In the IWGP Junior Heavyweight Championship match, Kenny Omega was set to defend against Kushida in the third title match between the two.
 The first took place on July 5, 2015, at Dominion 7.5 in Osaka-jo Hall, where Kushida, the winner of the 2015 Best of the Super Juniors tournament, defeated Omega to win the title.
 A rematch took place on September 23 at Destruction in Okayama, where Omega regained the title with help from his Bullet Club stablemates.
 On November 1, Kushida challenged Omega to a "one more match", which was made official for Wrestle Kingdom 10 on November 9.
 The IWGP Junior Heavyweight Tag Team Championship would be defended in a four-way match, where the reigning champions reDRagon (Bobby Fish and Kyle O'Reilly) were set to take on Matt Sydal and Ricochet, Roppongi Vice (Baretta and Rocky Romero) and The Young Bucks (Matt Jackson and Nick Jackson).
 Sydal and Ricochet earned their title shot on November 7 by defeating Roppongi Vice to win the 2015 Super Jr. Tag Tournament.
 However, after the match both Roppongi Vice and The Young Bucks also laid their own claims on a title match with reDRagon.
 Roppongi Vice had eliminated the reigning IWGP Junior Heavyweight Tag Team Champions from the tournament, while The Young Bucks felt they deserved a rematch with reDRagon, having lost the title to them on August 16.
 This led to NJPW announcing a title match with all four teams on November 9.